tazz4843/pteryo-server-gdrive-backups/README.md

 /usr/bin/python3 /path/to/backups.py --daemon
 ```

 That's it!
-If you notice any bugs: open a pull re
+If you notice any bugs: open a pull request that fixes it and I'll merge your fix.